JoeRu/chordpro_dimage/README.md

 ## dev

 `dev` image should contain the latest development of chordpro.
 As is did not have a PRO Account in docker hub.
-This may tend to be outdated a bit.
-Lilypond and abcm2ps are included as well.
+Rebuild is scheduled in Actions on a nightly base.

 ## latest